rnelliott/PyNote/README.md

 - Stripe payment processing was another large challenge.
 Learning how to utilise the Stripe API and integrate with Django was difficult at times.
 However, I would be confident in installing a similar system again.

+- Integrating TinyMCE WYSIWYG editor into Django was a tricky process which required extensive reading of the documentation n order to configure properly.
+However, I believe the rich text editing functionality enabled by having TinyMCE provides the user with a great experience on both dekstop and mobile.

 ## Technologies Used
 - [HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML)
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS)